As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Setting up a surround sound system in your home is a lot of fun.
 When it is done well, and the speakers are in the right position and right volume, it can help you get a great experience out of each show and movie you want to watch.
-There is a common debate about whether surround speakers should be set to higher volume for better effect.
+There is a common debate about whether surround speakers should be set to a higher volume for better effect.

 Ideally, surround speakers should not be louder than front speakers as they are only responsible for helping with background noises, music, and enhancing some of the other sounds in your movie.
 The dialogue and the main function in the show are handled by the front speakers.